Regular updates are planned for the end of each week (Thursdays);

 GENERAL CONDITIONS:

-Today’s (February 6) sunrise was at 7:03 AM, sunset will be at 5:28 PM.
-Sunrise is drifting earlier by about 7 minutes each week.
-Sunset is drifting later — by about 8 minutes each week.
-The days are getting longer — by more than 2 minutes each day; these rates of change will continue into early May when we can start to feel as though it’s summer again.
+Today’s (March 20) sunrise was at 7:04 AM, sunset will be at 7:13 PM.
+Sunrise is drifting earlier by about 11 minutes each week.
+Sunset is drifting later — by about 7 minutes each week.
+The days are getting longer — by 2-1/2 minutes each day; these rates will continue into May when we can start to feel as though it’s summer again.
+The vernal equinox was this morning at 2:01 AM PDT — longer days than nights for the next 6 months.

 FORECAST: